 You’ll need a peach correcting cream to counteract the dark circles.
 Dab this under your eyes, only on the dark circles.
 Gently pat it in.

-I like the Becca Under Eye Brightening Corrector (fair-to-medium skin tones) for this.
+I like the Becca Under Eye Brightening Corrector (fair-to-medium skin tone for me) for correcting.
 It’s important to only get this peach on the dark circles, or else it will end up looking funny.

 I dab my concealer from the inside of my eye, just under my eyebrow on the inside, all the way down to the bottom of my nose.
 Then I dab it out to the outer corner of my eye to form a triangle shape.
 I let this sit for a minute, then blend it out with a damp beauty blender.

 Then I take a tapered brush and dip it into a yellow banana powder.
 If you are super fair like me, I blend my banana powder with my normal light face powder so that it doesn’t look too yellow.

 That’s it!
 I usually spray my face with a setting spray when I am totally done with my makeup to lock everything in place.

-2. Skin tightening eye cream.
+2. Skin tightening eye cream

-1. Under eye patches.
+1. Under eye patches + jade roller

-2. Hydrating eye cream.
+2. Hydrating eye cream

-3. Peach corrector.
+3. Peach corrector

-5. Yellow powder or cream (based on your skin).
+5. Yellow powder or cream (based on your skin)

-6. Setting spray.
+6. Setting spray

-Thank you for reading!!
+Thank you for reading!
 I hope this was helpful, please feel free to share this post on Facebook or the pictures to Pinterest!
 I always see and appreciate you sharing the blog.